openaustralia/planningalerts/README.md

 #### Adding councillors for an authority

 You can load in councillors for an authority at its admin page by clicking the “Load Councillors” button.
-Councillors for the authority will be loaded in if there is open data for them at [github.com/openaustralia/australian_local_councillors_popolo](https://github.com/openaustralia/australian_local_councillors_popolo).
+Councillors for the authority will be loaded if there is open data for them at [github.com/openaustralia/australian_local_councillors_popolo](https://github.com/openaustralia/australian_local_councillors_popolo).
 If you already have them in your database you can update them this way.

 If there isn’t any data for councillors at this authority, or the data is incomplete,